 From Bloom to Honey Jar

 Meadowfoam’s bloom window is short and heavily dependent on weather, so timing is everything.
 As soon as the fields turn white, beekeepers move hives into place to catch the intense but brief nectar flow.
 The flowers don’t produce abundant nectar, and a rainy week can throw everything off, so harvesting this honey is part skill, part gamble.
-Only attentive beekeepers with strong, healthy colonies manage to capture these limited-edition jars each spring.
+Only attentive beekeepers with strong, healthy colonies manage to capture this short seasonal nectar flow each spring.

-Like all raw honey, Meadowfoam honey naturally contains antioxidants and antimicrobial compounds.
+Like all raw honeys, Meadowfoam honey contains naturally occurring antioxidant compounds.
 The plant itself offers a second gift: its oilseed is used in high-end lotions, creams, and hair products thanks to its stability and ability to lock in moisture.
 Meanwhile, the crop’s low fertilizer needs and rotation benefits mean it enriches the soil and supports pollinators, a win for both farmers and the environment.

 Most meadowfoam fields are tended by multi-generational family farmers.
 For these Oregonians, meadowfoam is more than a crop; it’s a symbol of regional innovation and stewardship.
 From cooperative seed associations to the beekeepers who brave unpredictable weather, this community keeps the tradition alive and delicious.